7086cmd/7086cmd/README.md

 Hello,

-My name is Ethan Goh, and I am a high school student at Zhenhai High School.
+My name is Ethan Wu, and I am a high school student at Zhenhai High School.
 My Chinese Pinyin name is Wu Chengyu.

 I am interested in learning Rust, Python, and TypeScript for development and Machine Learning for research purposes.